TalkEZY/Creating-an-Interactive-Quiz-with-Javascript/README.md

 Make awesome online quizzes and test with HTML5, CSS and a little JavaScript.

-First question is what type of quiz/test are you running.
-You have options
+*First question is what type of quiz/test are you running.
+You have options:*

 - Where there is only ONE correct answer ("test" senario)
 - Where answers give you a point amount, and the result is point level measured ("points" senario)